9 things Royal Caribbean veterans always do (and you should too)

 oasis-docked-labadee-pool

-If you ever talk to someone that cruises a lot, there's a good chance if you ask them what their plans are while in port, they'll tell you they are staying on the ship.
+If you ever talk to someone who cruises a lot, there's a good chance if you ask them what their plans are while in port, they'll tell you they are staying on the ship.

-There's a few good reasons why you might want to strategically embrace this strategy.
+There are a few good reasons why you might want to strategically embrace this strategy.

 If it's a ship new to you and you want to explore and enjoy what the ship has to offer, staying onboard during a port visit gives you more time onboard and less lines to contend with.